samarthdd/cs-k8s-api/Integration/Filedrop_AWS.md

     - Click on `Review and Launch`
     - Select `Create or use existing key pair` [Note: Your key pair is important for SSH]
     - Wait for instance to be initialized (~10 minutes) and use public IP to access File Drop web interface from your Browser
+    - To access Management UI in your hosts file add `<VM IP> management-ui.glasswall-icap.com` and access it from your Browser `https://management-ui.glasswall-icap.com/login`

 ## Deploying Service cluster